DianaNites/cargo-sysroot/README.md

 * The `rust-src` component must be installed for the active toolchain.
 * Your `Cargo.toml` file must contain `package.metadata.cargo-sysroot.target`, where target is a target specifiction json file.
     * A rust supported target may also work, but this is untested.
+* OR Pass `--target` on the commandline, ex `cargo sysroot --target path/to/target.json`

 ### Example `Cargo.toml`